micheles/papers/PITCHME.md

 - the only way I could get a substantial speedup was by using the parallel option
 - but we are already parallelizing, so we would have risked oversubscription
-- I am also worried about memory consumption
+- I was also worried about memory consumption
-- at the end @color[green](scipy.spatial.distance) saved the day!
+- at the end @color[green](scipy.spatial.distance) saved the day

 ---?image=collapse.jpg